 5 means VERY HAPPY TO HAVE THEM ON THE TEAM

-I have subjectively grouped the results into tiers.
+For fun, I have subjectively grouped the results into tiers.

 Below, each player is listed with their average score and their standard deviation.
 A bigger average score means fans are happier to have that player on the team.
 A bigger standard deviation means there is more disagreement about the player.
 Here we go.